 3. Use a Mattress Topper

-The topper will add a significant cushion to your mattress and provide support where you need it most.
-While adding a mattress topper will not stop your bed from sagging, it could make your bed comfier and thus improve the quality of your sleep.
+The topper can add a significant cushion to your mattress and provide support where you need it most.
+While adding a mattress topper will not stop your bed from sagging, it could make your bed comfier in the meantime.

 4. Add Extra Pillows